 A Drop in the Ocean distributes necessary items and organises various activities for Nea Kavala’s residents.
 In the heart of the camp lies our Drop Centres.
 Here, residents can attend various activities or meet for a cup of tea and a chat.
 Visitors can find a much-needed sense of normality and community through shared positive experiences of learning and empowerment.

 A Drop in the Ocean has a team on the ground consisting of experienced coordinators, international and

 - Sports activities

-A Drop in the Ocean organises various sports activities such as football, volleyball, Fitness and a running club.
+A Drop in the Ocean organises various sports activities such as football, fitness and a running club.
 We organise football training for adults, and separate trainings exclusively for children.
 We also make sure the participants have the necessary sport equipment.
-At our volleyball court, residents can play six days a week.
-We offer a range of sports activities with separate trainings for women and men, for instance Fitness and our special running club exclusively for women.

 We have several sewing machines and provide sewing supplies for residents to make or fix desired clothes and other items.
-We also organise various workshops in our sewing room.
+A professional tailor from the community is available to assist if needed.

 - Art class